andvides/CLAME/Readme.md

 1. To download and install the SDSL - Succinct Data Structure Library, use the instructions describe in the wep page. https://github.com/simongog/sdsl-lite.

+2. Download CLAME source codes into the same directory used for the SDSL codes

-2. To compile CLAME, type make
+3. To compile CLAME, type make

-3. Type clame -h to show the help
+4. Type clame -h to show the help

 ---------------------------------------------------------------
 CLAME Versions